ryanbeckwith/anomaly_detection_algs/README.md

     = (D^{\mathsf{T}} D)^{-1} D^{\mathsf{T}} \mathbf{\overline{y}}
 $$

-- From an implementation perspective, the `np.linalg.lstsq` function can be utilized to solve for the regression coefficients and bias term.

 **4.** Compute each error term $\epsilon_t$ corresponding to $X_t$ according to the following formula:

 $$